 Learning in the Field

-Western Science’s Departments of Biology and Earth Sciences are widely known for exposing our students to hands-on and experiential learning in field locations across five continents, with the latter department offering more undergraduate field courses than any other similar department in Canada.
+The Western Science Departments of Biology and Earth Sciences are widely known for exposing our students to hands-on and experiential learning in field locations across five continents, with the latter department offering more undergraduate field courses than any other similar department in Canada.
 From impact craters in Utah to the rainforests in Costa Rica, students learn in authentic and sometimes exotic contexts, equipped with relevant tools and learning techniques and are mentored in a small group setting, in best practices in field exploration.

-Adirondack Park is one of the largest protected areas in North America filled with diverse flora and fauna belonging to the apline, boreal, upland, lowland, and aquatic communities.
+Adirondack Park is one of the largest protected areas in North America filled with diverse flora and fauna belonging to the alpine, boreal, upland, lowland, and aquatic communities.
 During their time hiking through the mountainous topography students explore the ecosystems of the Adirondack's and become experts in the identification of various birds, mammals, and trees.

 For students who wish to understand marine biology, they need not look further than the world's largest tides and the diverse invertebrate and macroalgal communities that make their home at the Bay of Fundy in New Brunswick.
 Here students study marine birds, mammals, and fish as they learn important oceanographic field techniques and the impact that human activities have had on this magnificent ecosystem.